 Migration strategy – 2016/2017

+ENAR includes in this strategy all third country nationals under forced or voluntary migration including refugees, asylum seekers, migrant workers, people under subsidiary protection, family members and students.

 What is the problem and what is the impact of the problem?

-Fertile ground leading to path of violent extremism against migrants
+Fertile ground for discrimination and discriminatory speech leading to path of violent extremism against migrants

-Increased level of anti-migrant racism and violence across Europe
+Increased level of anti-migrant racism and violence across Europe since 2014 as it is portrayed in our map of Anti-migrant violence, hatred and sentiment in the European Union

 Restrictive measures for reception of migrants (EU-Turkey deal)